Municipal Borough of Chingford

-Chingford was a local government district in south west Essex, England from 1894 to 1965, around the town of Chingford.
+Chingford was a local government district in south-west Essex, England.
 It was within the London suburbs, forming part of the London postal district and Metropolitan Police District.
+The parish of Chingford gained urban district status in 1894, and municipal borough status in 1938.
+The council headquarters were at Chingford Town Hall on The Ridgeway.
+At the 1961 census, Chingford had a population of 45,787.

-Its former area now corresponds to the northern part of the London Borough of Waltham Forest in Greater London.
+In 1965, following the commencement of the London Government Act 1963, it was merged with the municipal boroughs of Walthamstow and Leyton to form the present-day London Borough of Waltham Forest within Greater London.

 Background and formation

 The ancient parish of Chingford formed part of the Waltham Hundred of Essex.
 Following the Poor Law Amendment Act 1834, Chingford was grouped into the Epping Poor Law Union and in 1837 an identical area became Epping Registration District for the purposes of the Births and Deaths Registration Act 1836.
 It was included in the Metropolitan Police District in 1840.
 The Poor Law union area was used again for the purposes of the Public Health Act 1875 and Chingford became part of the Epping Rural Sanitary District that was created in 1875.
 In 1894 Chingford became an urban district.